-What every Boat Owner Should Know About Boat Cover Repair
+What every Boat Owner Should Know About Boat Cover Repair:

 Does your canvas boat cover look like this?

-Boat cover repair kit:
+Boat canvas repair kit:

-Besides the boat cover repair fabric, you will also need to use the heaviest outdoor polyester thread your sewing machine can handle for this kind of boat cover repair.
+Along with the boat cover repair fabric, you will also need to use the heaviest outdoor polyester thread your sewing machine can handle for this type of boat cover repair.
 Your home sewing machine probably won't take thread heavier than 92 polyester thread.
 So for DIY projects, use 92 for home sewing machines and 138 for commercial sewing machines.
 You can buy 4oz. spools of 92 polyester thread that are small enough for your sewing machine and they should work well for you.

 Start with small repairs and move to larger ones as your skill improves.